-Fresh Tea Instructions for BD #508 Bring one ounce of horsetail herb to a boil in one quart of water.
-Allow to cool.
-Strain and dilute adding 2 gallons of water.
+Fresh Tea Instructions for BD #508 Bring 1.5 ounces or 1 unit of horsetail herb to a boil in one quart of water.
+Allow cooling.
+Strain and dilute adding 3 to 5 gallons of water.
 Stir vigorously for 20 minutes.
 Apply using a fine mist spray to the foliar parts of targeted plants.

-Fermented Tea Instructions for BD #508 Bring one unit of horsetail herb to boil in one gallon of water and simmer for one hour.
-Let cool and transfer to a crock or other storage container with a loose fitting lid.
-Store this in a cool place, e.g. basement, and allow to ferment 10 to 14 days, until the fermented tea has a strong sulphuric aroma.
+Fermented Tea Instructions for BD #508 Bring one unit or 1.5 ounces of horsetail herb to boil in one gallon of water and simmer for one hour.
+Let cool and transfer to a crock or other storage container with a loose-fitting lid.
+Store this in a cool place, e.g. basement, and allow to ferment for 10 to 14 days, until the fermented tea has a strong sulphuric aroma.
 Strain the remaining herb particles out, fill the tea in a glass jug, and store it in a cool dark place until ready to use.
-It can be stored 6 or more months without losing effectiveness.
+It can be stored for 6 or more months without losing effectiveness.
 To use, add 1/2 gallon of fermented tea to 4 1/2 gallons water, stir vigorously for 20 minutes, and use to treat up to 1 1/2 acres.
 One unit of horsetail can thereby treat up to 3 acres with as powerful effect as can be achieved by the fresh tea recipe on only one acre.
-Ratio for diluting is one part fermented tea to 9 parts water.
+The ratio for diluting is one part fermented tea to 9 parts water.

-The fermented BD #508 most likely should be applied as a soil spray, whereas the fresh tea version is most likely the form to use as a foliar spray.
+The fermented BD #508 should be applied as a soil spray, whereas the fresh tea version the form to use as a foliar spray.

 For additional information, visit: JPI Preparation Articles ; Instruction Handouts